Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Step 2: Decide If You Want To Travel In A Group Or Independently

-I often get asked if I would recommend travelling to Thailand independently, or whether it’s better as part of a group.
-Well the answer is, it very much depends on you.
+I often get asked if I would recommend traveling to Thailand independently, or whether it’s better as part of a group.
+Well, the answer is, it very much depends on you.
 Thailand is a wonderfully easy country to travel by yourself, with your partner or a travel buddy.

 The country is very used to receiving visitors from all over the world, and many Thai people, especially those working in the tourism industry, speak good English.